 - Holding the piping bag ½ inch over the parchment paper/Silpat, squeeze out dime-sized (think, half a grape) dollops of meringue mixture, spaced ½ inch apart.
 Total yield will vary, but typically this recipe yields roughly 100-120 meringues.

 - Place baking sheet in preheated oven and bake for 30 minutes.

 - When fully baked, meringues should be dry/hard to the touch.
 After removing the baking sheet from the oven, allow the meringues to cool on the baking sheet for 10 minutes.

 - Once fully cooled, it’s time to let your pup give these a taste!
-Transfer remaining treats to an airtight container.
-Treats should be refrigerated, and can be stored for up to 5 days.
+Transfer the remaining treats to an airtight container.
+Treats should be refrigerated and can be stored for up to 5 days.